Motivational Quotes for Sales Team to Achieve Targets

 3. Relatedness.

-Competence, Autonomy, and Relatedness are intrinsic motivations or needs that inspire employees to work continuously.
+Competence, Autonomy, and Relatedness are intrinsic needs that motivate employees to work continuously.
 Therefore, self-determination theory (SDT) is a content theory of motivation.

 How To Use Self-Determination Theory in an Organization